1xbq1/FedMLLM/README.md

 |:-----------------------------:|:--------------------------------:|

 ## YOCO
-YOCO: One-shot Federated Learning for Multimodal Large Language Models
+You Only Communicate Once: One-shot Federated Learning for Multimodal Large Language Models
 > 🏆 Accepted at **NeurIPS 2025**

 <p align="center">